hatemzidi/traffc/README.md

 # traffc: your road companion

-THIS PROJECT ARE DISCONTINUED NOW - FEEL FREE TO CONTINUE IT.
+THIS PROJECT IS DISCONTINUED NOW - FEEL FREE TO CONTINUE IT.

 This is just a minimalistic mobile application using Google Maps to ~~quickly~~ visualize your location's traffic condition.